Find the answer to your question on this page…

 - WHAT COURSE MUST THE SWIMMER FOLLOW WHEN CROSSING THE BAY?
-WHAT ARE THE SWIM GATES?
+WHAT ARE THE SWIM GATES (MARKER BUOYS)?

-Each swimmer must swim through three gates (marker buoys)on the crossing.
-The first gate will be placed 2.5km from the start at Aughinish, the second gate at the 6km mark and finally the third gate at approx. 500m from Blackrock tower.
-These gates mark the course and are mandatory for all swimmers for safety and logistical reasons.
-Swimmers that fail to pass through all three gates will be disqualified.
+Each swimmer must swim by (within 10 metres of) three marker buoys (gates) on the crossing.
+The first gate will be placed 2.5km from the start at Aughinish, the second gate at the 6km mark (off Tawin point) and finally the third gate at approximately 500 metres from Blackrock tower.
+These buoys mark the course and are mandatory for all swimmers for safety and logistical reasons.
+Swimmers that fail to pass ‘through’ all three gates will be disqualified.

 - HOW WILL I RECOGNISE MY BOAT?
 HOW WILL MY BOAT AND CREW RECOGNISE ME?

 Note that due to shallow water, your support boat will be located approx 2.5 km from the start line at Aughinish so solo swimmers and the first relay team swimmer will have to swim this initial section with no boat support.
-Kayak support will be available.
-We recommend that swimmers use a swim safety buoy which will assist your boat in locating you and will also keep you visible to your boat captain and support crew during the crossing.
-A suitable one is the Tow-Float from http://www.swimsecure.co.uk/
+There will be swim buoys to indicate the course and kayak support will also be available.

 In previous years, boats displayed a unique flag at the bow or stern which swimmers could use to help them identify their boat.
 It is recommended that each swimmer discusses with their boat captain on how to best identify their support boat.